A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Preliminaries

 \subsection{Epi-splines}

-In this section, we adapt the theory of epi-splines developed in the context of lsc functions in \cite{royset2016multivariate,royset2016erratum} where they are defined as piecewise polynomial functions that can approximate any lsc function to an arbitrary level of accuracy.
+In this section, we adapt the theory of epi-splines developed in the context of extended real-valued lsc functions in \cite{royset2016multivariate,royset2016erratum} where they are defined as piecewise polynomial functions that can approximate any lsc function to an arbitrary level of accuracy.
 The following Proposition~\ref{prop:epi-usc} and Theorem~\ref{thm:denseapproximation} are adaptations of \cite[Prop.\,3.3]{royset2016multivariate,royset2016erratum} and \cite[Thm.\,3.5]{royset2016multivariate,royset2016erratum} for usc functions which allow us to reformulate an approximating, finite-dimensional estimation problem.
 We continue using the name \textit{epi-spline} even though the definition is re-oriented towards usc functions.
-Recall the definition of epi-splines \cite[Def.\,3.2]{royset2016multivariate,royset2016erratum}:
+The adapted definition epi-splines \cite[Def.\,3.2]{royset2016multivariate,royset2016erratum} to the $\uscfcns(S)$ setting can be stated as: